tanpham02/Dynasty__Native-App/README.md

   ![import noop](./src/assets/images/rules/component-folder-good.png)

-## 5. Use one kind of styles for apply css, limit use unnecessary className, and use config value if impossible and not have any problem
+## 5. Use one kind of styles for apply css, limit use unnecessary className, and use config value if possible and not have any problem

 - Noop.
 It will make my code in each line too long